Rearing and ready to go, revved up behind a golden EIB microphone from high atop the EIB building in Midtown Manhattan.

 Hey, I want to know about the dynamic, what you think.

-I don't hear the media talking about this, but what is that dynamic now that I al Qaeda's bombing all these Shiite shrines?
+I don't hear the media talking about this, but what is that dynamic now that Al-Qaeda's bombing all these Shiite shrines?

-What's the Al Qa dynamic between Al Qaeda and Iran right now?
+What's the dynamic between Al-Qaeda and Iran right now?

-Is he he seems to hold them at arm's length, but what's the relationship there?
+He seems to hold him at arm's length, but what's the relationship there?

 I don't hear the media talking about that very much.

-Oh, the president the president came out in his most recent press conference and nailed Iran for meddling in Iraq, and it was shortly after that that uh that uh Iran's okay, let's talk.
+Oh, the president came out in his most recent press conference and nailed Iran for meddling in Iraq.

-Sort of like when the president pointed fingers at the media and said, Okay, you guys are helping the enemy spread their propaganda with your incessant focus on on negative uh news coming out of Iraq.
+Sort of like when the president pointed fingers at the media and said, okay, you guys are helping the enemy spread their propaganda with your incessant focus on negative news coming out of Iraq.

-And and Iran, you know, being called on it by the president, everybody knows that that that Iran's involved and uh Syria as well.
+And Iran, you know, being called on it by the president, everybody knows that Iran's involved and Syria as well.

 Iran doesn't want a democratic Iraq.